-Throughout the year ending 31 July 2023, the College's Remuneration Committee comprised four members of the Corporation.
+Throughout the year ending 31 July 2024, the College's Remuneration Committee comprised four members of the Corporation.
 The Committee's responsibilities are to make recommendations to the Corporation on the remuneration and benefits of the Accounting Officer and other senior post holders, including the Head of Governance.
-The College has adopted the (revised September 2021) Code of Good Governance for English Colleges and, since October 2019, the Senior Post Holder Remuneration Code.
+The College adopted the Code of Good Governance 2024 in July 2024 and, since October 2019, the Senior Post Holder Remuneration Code.
 In accordance with the Remuneration Code, the requirements under Managing Public Money and Senior Pay Controls, the Committee produces an annual report on its activities which is reported to the Corporation and then published on the College website.

-Details of remuneration for the year ended 31 July 2023 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2024 are set out in note 7 to the financial statements.

-Audit Committee
+Audit and Risk Committee

-The Audit Committee has a membership of six, comprising one co-opted member, and five members of the Corporation (excluding the Accounting Officer and Chair of the Corporation).
-The committee currently has one vacancy.
+The Audit and Risk Committee has a membership of five, comprising one co-opted member, and four members of the Corporation (excluding the Accounting Officer and Chair of the Corporation).
 The Committee operates in accordance with written terms of reference approved by the Corporation.
 Its purpose is to advise the Corporation on the adequacy and effectiveness of the College's system of internal control and its arrangements for risk management, control, and governance processes.

-The Audit Committee met four times in the year with the purpose to provide a forum for reporting by the College's internal and external auditors, who have access to the Committee for independent discussion without the presence of College management.
+The Audit and Risk Committee met three times in the year with the purpose of providing a forum for reporting by the College's internal and external auditors, who have access to the Committee for independent discussion without the presence of College management.
 The Committee also receives and considers reports from the main FE funding body as they affect internal controls.

-The Committee considers and reviews internal control, risk management controls and governance processes and approves an annual audit plan for the internal auditors.
-Once completed, the internal auditor reports the findings to management and the Audit Committee.
+The Committee considers and reviews internal control, risk management, controls and governance processes and approves an annual audit plan for the internal auditors.
+Once completed, the internal auditor reports the findings to management and the Audit and Risk Committee.